-Lately, during the beginning of some projects, I’ve been asked what SEO the web developer should have done as part of the initial website build.
+Lately, during the beginning of some projects, I’ve been asked what SEO should have been done as part of the initial site build.

-While quoting for projects over the years, some responses have ranged from “I can’t believe my web developer didn’t do this” to “My web developer is competent, so there shouldn’t be much SEO needed”.
+While answering this question over the years, responses have ranged from “I can’t believe my web developer didn’t do this” to “My web developer is competent, so I don’t believe there’s much SEO needed”.

 Know What You’re Getting

-The first step towards putting a line in the sand is to understand why a website can cost £3,000 from one agency, and £10,000 for seemingly the same website from another agency.
+The first step towards answering this question is to understand why a website can cost £3,000 from one agency, and £10,000 for seemingly the same website from another agency.

-The lower cost website is likely to be built using a pre-made template, while relying on whatever SEO and usability came out of the box.
-This can be fine if the template fulfils your design needs, and if the site only going to be a few pages in size.
-Meaning it is unlikely to be worth spending hours upon hours doing optimisation.
+The lower cost website is likely to have been built using a pre-made template, while relying on whatever SEO came out of the box.
+This can be fine if the template fulfils your design needs, and if the site is only going to be a few pages in size, meaning it is unlikely to be worth spending hours upon hours doing optimisation.

-The benefits of website optimisation scale with the size of a website, so a few percent increase on a site that only has a few pages may not be worth the investment, compared to putting your budget towards content marketing or paid advertising.
+The benefits of website optimisation scale with the size of a website, so a few percent increase on a site that only has a few pages may not be worth the investment, compared to, say, putting your budget towards content marketing or paid advertising.

 Similar to having a car MOT, different garages will highlight different improvements, based on their expertise and the car they’re dealing with.
-For example, if you have a Ferrari, they may recommend a higher grade tyre, something they wouldn’t consider on a runaround vehicle.
+For example, if you have a Ferrari, they may recommend a higher grade tyre, something that wouldn’t typically be done for a runaround vehicle.

-Agree on the level of website optimisation needed, and if the rest should form part of a longer term strategy
+Agree on an appropriate level of optimisation, and if the rest should form part of a longer term strategy

-Now this is where it becomes more subjective.
+Now this is where it gets subjective.
 It’s where we decide what constitutes a level of optimisation that’s suitable for a website to be crawled and indexed well by Google.

 We can all agree, that the purpose of any website is to gain awareness, and in turn, increase the amount of potential enquiries.
 With this in mind, SEO certainly needs to be a part of the equation.
-Otherwise, your site is a digital boat stuck in the middle of a digital ocean, with no one able to find you and bring you to shore.
+Otherwise, your site is a digital boat stuck in the middle of the digital ocean, with no one able to find you.
+With this in mind…

-As a general rule, I strongly believe that the following SEO factors should at least be part of an initial website build:
+I strongly believe that the following SEO factors should at least form part of an initial website build:

 - Search friendly URLs